-Yokodera-cho Shinjuku-ku, Japan
+55 Yokodera-cho Shinjuku-ku, Japan

-- 5. Short testing time: The average time to take the CASEC is 40 minutes, which is comparatively short for a test of this accuracy; - 6.
+- examinees are able to compare current with past results and keep track of the developments in their proficiency over time; - 5.
+Short testing time: The average time to take the CASEC is 40 minutes, which is comparatively short for a test of this accuracy; - 6.
 Broad-range measurement: The CASEC can be used to measure a wide range of proficiency levels-from basic to advanced.